mbdevpl/AprioriAllLib/readme.md

 ## How to use the application

+Launch <code>/bin/Release/AprioriAll.bat</code>
+or <code>/bin/Release/Apriori.bat</code>
-Launch <code>/bin/Release/AprioriAll.bat</code> to see an example.
+to see an example.

+Launch <code>/bin/Release/AprioriAll.exe</code>
+or <code>/bin/Release/Apriori.exe</code>
-Launch <code>/bin/Release/AprioriAll.exe</code> with correct command line arguments to execute AprioriAll algorithm for an arbitrary input data.
+with correct command line arguments to execute AprioriAll algorithm for an arbitrary input data.
 When the program is run without any options, it displays information about available options.

 ### Examples